 A new kind of education.

-University Technical Colleges (UTCs) are schools for 14-19 year olds that deliver technical education as well as core curriculum subjects, in partnership with local employers.
+University Technical Colleges (UTCs) are schools for 14-19 year olds that deliver technical education as well as core curriculum subjects, in partnership with local employers and universities.

 UTCs are established by employers seeking to fill skills gaps in their local areas.
-They are publicly funded academies with an age range of 14-19, a longer school day to cover the exciting and engaging Science, Technology Engineering and Maths (STEM) related GCSEs as well as technical qualifications.
+They are publicly funded academies with an average age range of 14-19, a longer school day to cover the exciting and engaging Science, Technology Engineering and Maths (STEM) related GCSEs as well as technical qualifications.
 UTCs teach one or more technical specialisms that meet the skills shortages in the region.
 These include: engineering; manufacturing; computer science; health sciences; digital technologies; and cybersecurity.
-The UTC governing body is always controlled by local employers and a local university.

-UTCs provide a high-quality education, are closing the skills gap and providing a credible technical pathway for students to a valuable technical career.
+UTCs provide a high-quality education, focussing on closing the skills gap and providing a credible technical pathway for students to a valuable technical career.
 We believe it is essential for the UK economy that we should prove that UTC concept, fill the UTCs and create more over the coming years.

 Key facts about the UTCs.